danushreddy7/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ## Algorithm
 1. Import the required packages and print the present data.
-2.Find the null and duplicate values.
+2. Find the null and duplicate values.
-3.Using logistic regression find the predicted values of accuracy , confusion matrices.
+3. Using logistic regression find the predicted values of accuracy , confusion matrices.
-4.Display the results.
+4. Display the results.

 ## PROGRAM: